Data-Efficient ASR Personalization for Non-Normative Speech Using an Uncertainty-Based Phoneme Difficulty Score for Guided Sampling: Results and Analysis

-The results for the entire UA-Speech speaker base, presented in Table \ref{tab:ua_speech_side_by_side_final}, generalize the findings from the BF-Sprache dataset.
+\textbf{Results on UA-Speech.} The results for the entire UA-Speech speaker base, presented in Table \ref{tab:ua_speech_side_by_side_final}, generalize the findings from the BF-Sprache dataset.
 A clear trend emerges: the efficacy of oversampling appears to be inversely correlated with speaker intelligibility.
-This suggests that oversampling is most beneficial for individuals with more severe speech impairments.
-This phenomenon could be attributed to a stronger error signal from more acoustically challenging phonemes or to more distinct and consistent pathological speech patterns in those individuals.
-Distinguishing between these hypotheses would require expert annotation, which is beyond the scope of this work.
-Oversampling also led to a slight degradation in performance on non-normative speech.
-Notably, this degradation trend was reversed for the lowest-intelligibility cohort, where oversampling improved performance.
-While the current data cannot fully explain this anomaly, it may suggest that the specific speaking patterns of this group, despite being highly atypical, are more consistent and thus more readily learned by the model.
+We note that while standard LoRA frequently yields larger relative gains, VI LoRA consistently achieves lower baseline error rates, leaving less capacity for further improvement via oversampling.
+This suggests that oversampling is most beneficial for individuals with more severe impairments, likely due to stronger error signals from acoustically challenging phonemes or distinct pathological patterns.
+Distinguishing between these hypotheses would require expert annotation beyond the scope of this work.
+Oversampling also led to a slight degradation on normative speech.
+Notably, this trend was reversed for the lowest-intelligibility cohort, where oversampling improved performance.
+Although current data cannot fully explain this anomaly, it suggests that this group’s highly atypical yet consistent speaking patterns are readily learned, and that oversampling may function as noise injection that pushes the model to rely more on linguistic priors.

-Table \ref{tab:uncertainty_source_impact} demonstrates that the source of the uncertainty signal is critical for effective oversampling.
-When guided by the uncertainty of the pre-trained (zero-shot) model, which is unaware of the speaker's non-normative speech, the method yields dramatic performance gains.
-For speaker F02, the CER plummets from 9.54\% to 2.81\%.
-Conversely, when using the uncertainty from an already fine-tuned model, the oversampling provides no benefit whatsoever, with performance being virtually identical to the baseline.
-This is because the pre-trained model's uncertainty is a genuine signal of acoustic difficulty, whereas the fine-tuned model has already adapted to these patterns, ``resolving'' its uncertainty and leaving no useful signal to guide further training.